-Candidates shall be found competent (C) if they comply with the competence requirements specified by the Certification Agencies for all the unit standards of a qualification.
+Candidates shall be found competent (C) if they comply with the competence requirements specified by the specific training standard rating for all the unit standards of a qualification.

 If candidates are found competent in some or none of the unit standards, they shall be declared Not Yet Competent (NYC).
 However, candidates shall receive credits for those unit standards in which they were found competent.